Tuesday, September 1, 2020 · 0 min read

 A subjective method to detect defective parts is the perception of noise, which physically derives from abnormal vibrations.
 Such noise was previously roughly spotted by a QC inspector’s ear empirically - in general, the noise under operation significantly differs from that of qualified units

 At the present time, in consideration of consistency and accuracy, and since the sound test in situ is not applicable, the manufacturer endeavors to introduce quantitative methods for verification.
 Instead of by simple auditory assessment, the task is then likely to be handled through an understanding of the vibration pattern.

-In practice, the verification comes without ready-to-use compliances or reference.
-That is to say, the user is likely to collect multiple contrast tests between un- and qualified products uncovering numerical differences on spectra.
+In practice, the verification comes without ready-to-use compliances or references.
+That is to say, the user is likely to collect multiple contrast tests between un- and qualified products uncovering numerical differences in spectra.

 This application is a project, through which the Dewesoft DAQ system and test system are placed in a cabinet on-site, being integrated into a test bench to monitor accelerations of each MGU as effective QC measures.
 The facility will be working as a station in an assembly line to conduct product quality validation.

 Automation is necessarily implemented with a programmable logic controller (PLC) - an industrial digital computer that has been ruggedized and adapted for the control of manufacturing processes, such as assembly lines, in this case, a SIMATIC WinCC® from SIEMENS.